Nello Musumeci

 Sebastiano "Nello" Musumeci (born 21 January 1955) is a right-wing Italian politician.
-Musumeci is serving as Minister for Civil Protection and Sea Policies since 22 October 2022 in the government of Giorgia Meloni.
+Musumeci is serving as Minister for Civil Protection and Maritime Policies since 22 October 2022 in the government of Giorgia Meloni.
+He previously served as president of Sicily from 18 November 2017 until 13 October 2022.

-He previously served as President of Sicily from 18 November 2017 until 13 October 2022.
-Moreover, he was a Member of the European Parliament for the Italian seat Islands, where he was a member of the Union for a Europe of Nations parliamentary group.
+Musumeci was a Member of the European Parliament for the Italian seat Islands, where he was a member of the Union for a Europe of Nations parliamentary group.
 He sat on the European Parliament's Committee on Fisheries and its Committee on Industry, Research and Energy.

 Biography

 Musumeci was born in Militello in Val di Catania, Sicily.
-At the age of fifteen, Musumeci became a member of Giovane Italia, the youth organization of “Italian Social Movement”, a neo-fascist and post-fascist political party in Italy.
-After completing his studies in communication sciences Musumeci began working as a banker at the UniCredit group a global banking and financial services company.
+At the age of fifteen, Musumeci became a member of Giovane Italia, the youth organization of "Italian Social Movement", a neo-fascist and post-fascist political party in Italy.
+After completing his studies in communication sciences, Musumeci began working as a banker at the UniCredit group a global banking and financial services company.

-Following his stint as a banker he began his career as a journalist.
-In the 1980s Musumeci also taught at the Istituto Supreriore di Giiornalismo in Catania.
-Later Musumeci became one of the founders of the Istituto siciliano di Studi Politici ed economici.
+Following his stint as a banker, he began his career as a journalist.
+In the 1980s, Musumeci also taught at the Istituto Supreriore di Giornalismo in Catania.
+Later, Musumeci became one of the founders of the Istituto Siciliano di Studi Politici ed Economici (ISSPE).

-At the age of twenty he served as a municipal councilor in his home town of Militello in Val di Catania.
-Soon he became Deputy Mayor of Gravina di Catania and Castel de Judica.
+At the age of twenty, he served as a municipal councilor in his hometown of Militello in Val di Catania.
+Soon, he became Deputy Mayor of Gravina di Catania and Castel de Judica.

-In 1990 he was elected Provincial Councilor of Catania and in 1994 as a member of the MSI and not yet forty he became President of the province of Catania.
-In 1995 Musumeci joined the National Alliance Party and represented the region as a Member of the European Parliament in Brussels.
+In 1990, he was elected Provincial Councilor of Catania and in 1994, as a member of the MSI and not yet forty, he became President of the province of Catania.
+In 1995, Musumeci joined the National Alliance Party and represented the region as a Member of the European Parliament in Brussels.

-Committed to fighting crime Musumeci became president of the regional anti-mafia commission.
-Between the years 1995-2001 and again between 2005 and 2006 Musumeci received several threats from the mafia and was forced to live under guard.
+Committed to fighting crime, Musumeci became president of the regional anti-mafia commission.
+Between the years 1995-2001, and again between 2005 and 2006, Musumeci received several threats from the mafia and was forced to live under guard.

-He is the founder and the current leader of Diventerà Bellissima, a regionalist party of Sicily, after having left National Alliance in 2005, and founded Sicilian Alliance.
+He is the founder and current leader of DiventeràBellissima, a regionalist party of Sicily, after having left National Alliance in 2005 and founded the Sicilian Alliance.
 He ran unsuccessfully for the presidency of the Sicilian Region in 2006 obtaining 5.3% of the votes, and again in 2012 when he came second with 25.7%.

-He was a substitute for the Committee on Agriculture and Rural Development, substitute for the delegation to the EU-Turkey joint parliamentary committee.
+He was a substitute for the Committee on Agriculture and Rural Development, as well as for the delegation to the EU-Turkey joint parliamentary committee.